Grand European Travel Logo

 Hello Dublin

 You’re in for a lyrical love affair with Ireland’s whimsical capital, your launch pad to an enchanting encounter with the 'Emerald Isle' and Scotland.
 On arrival, transfer to your hotel then spend the rest of the day exploring the city’s effervescence on your own.
-This evening, you’ll join your Travel Director and fellow travellers for a Welcome Dinner.
-Resist the urge to retire early and head to the Temple Bar to soak up the craic and a pint or two of the ‘Black Stuff’ in one of the many colourful pubs for which Dublin is justifiably famous.
+This evening, you’ll join your Travel Director and fellow travelers for a Welcome Dinner.
+Resist the urge to retire early and head to the Temple Bar to soak up the craic and a pint or two of the ‘Black Stuff’ in one of the many colorful pubs for which Dublin is justifiably famous.

 View of a Bridge in Dublin, Ireland

-Included Meals Dinner
+Included Meals Welcome Reception

 Day 2

-Journey to Harbourside Galway
+Journey to Harborside Galway

 Guinness Storehouse Tour in Dublin, Ireland